cornQ/goobd-admin-experience/README.txt

 Configurable branding settings:
 - Registers Admin Experience Settings as a native sub-page under Manage Plugins
 - Adds responsive controls for Site name, Header identity HTML, Header tagline HTML, and Footer HTML
-- Uses YOURLS options storage with the existing goo.bd by CORNQ identity as a backward-compatible default
+- Uses YOURLS options storage with the existing goobd by CORNQ identity as a backward-compatible default
 - Applies the configured site name to browser titles, application metadata, and accessibility labels
 - Supports {year}, {site_url}, and {admin_url} placeholders in branding HTML
 - Uses nonce-protected POST handling followed by a clean redirect after save or reset